MrUpsidown/docker-xcart/README.md

 ## Setting up

 ### Getting started

+Clone this repository into your new project folder, eg. from within your `Sites/` folder:

+`mkdir xcart && git clone git@github.com:MrUpsidown/docker-xcart.git xcart`

 [Download](https://www.x-cart.com/download.html) the latest X-Cart software and place the archive in the `/app` folder.
 Unarchive it from there.
 You should now have the following structure: `<your project folder>/app/xcart/<x-cart files>`.

 ### PHP configuration